hasura/axiom/README.md

 ## 🌟 Deployment & Management

-Demos may be pushed to Hasura Cloud with simple/configurable deployment tools
+Demos may be pushed to PromptQL Cloud with simple/configurable deployment tools

 ### Deploying Metadata Changes